Mortgage Closing Costs: 3 Keys to Successful Shopping

-Getting a mortgage is a complex transaction.
+Getting a mortgage is a complex transaction, with factors like interest rates, fees and closing costs coming into play.
 Behind the scenes, the process of completing a mortgage requires services from a range of different providers.
 Mortgage lending guidelines state that any company providing a service on your loan (and charging for it) must be accounted for and documented within your loan file.

 Where can you find your closing costs?